Commencement

 Procession, College and University Ceremonies

 Guests will watch the Procession via livestream from seats on the College Green, Pembroke Field, First Unitarian Church or other livestream locations around campus.
 Viewing the Procession via livestream ensures that guests are seated in time for the ceremonies and have a clear view of the event, and that they don’t miss any important moments.
-Visit the Procession page for a list of livestream viewing locations.

 Guests of graduating seniors will watch a livestream of the College Ceremony directly following the Procession, from their seats on the College Green.
 Due to limited capacity, only seniors are allowed on the church grounds.
 After the College Ceremony, students will return to the College Green for the University Ceremony, which is also livestreamed.